ki-lang/ki/ROADMAP.md

 ## Maybe

 - Interfaces | they are kind of pointless because we dont use virtual functions and therefore cant use them as types

+## Done

+- ?? | ?!
+- Error handling
+- Ownership algorithm
+- Generics
+- Traits
+- Custom iterators
+- %keep tags in function arguments, to keep ownership and not share it